-3. Put the Systems and Processes
+8. Put Systems and Processes in Place

 This is why it is so important that you put systems and processes in place that limit the need for you to use discipline and willpower.
 In the case of our dieter, it would be better for them to trash all the candy they no longer want to eat.

 This is also true when it comes to you and your dream life.
 If you want to ensure that you follow through on your vision, you have to be willing to limit the ability for you to revert back to your previous life.

 If you want to stop relying on your willpower and start making things happen, these tips will help: How to Break a Habit and Hack the Habit Loop

 9. Change The Game, But Don’t Let It Change You

 “I don’t control life, but I control how I react to it.”